Puss in the Corner: Rules

 Redeal: After the stock is exhausted, the player may have one redeal.
 To do this, the player must pick up the four wastepiles in any order, and without shuffling, restart the process.
 The game ends when this second stock is used up.

 The game is won when all the cards have been played to the foundations.

-Cultural References
+Cultural depictions

 In the 1937 film The Prisoner of Zenda, Rupert of Hentzau, played by Douglas Fairbanks Jr. mentions the game while engaged in a sword fight with the hero, played by Ronald Colman.